Vision Space

 The use of scleral lenses has been shown to improve visual acuity and comfort for patients with moderate to severe keratoconus, offering a safe and effective alternative to more invasive procedures.
 These lenses combine the optical quality of rigid gas permeable (RGP) lenses with the comfort of soft lenses, making them a preferred option for many patients.
 Additionally, scleral lenses can provide therapeutic benefits by protecting the cornea from further damage and maintaining a hydrated ocular surface, which is crucial for individuals with dry eye syndrome or those who have experienced corneal trauma [1].

-In summary, scleral contact lenses offer a promising non-invasive solution for managing corneal scarring and improving vision in patients with a variety of corneal conditions.
+In summary, wearing scleral lenses offers a promising non-invasive solution for managing corneal scarring and improving vision in patients with a variety of corneal conditions.
 Their ability to provide both visual and therapeutic benefits makes them an important tool in the arsenal of options for treating corneal scarring.

 Understanding Corneal Scarring